Gradual Decluttering – The Easy Way to Declutter Your Entire Home

 One of the biggest mistakes most new decluttering folks make is filling a box and setting it off to the side promising they will remove it later.
 The problem is, later never comes.
 Not through any fault of their own, but simply because they are not used to this being a weekly or monthly routine.

 My suggestion is to get into the habit of taking the job to the next step.
 As soon as a bag or a box is full, seal it up and put it immediately into the back of your car.
 Set a reminder on your phone to drop off donations the next time you were out running errands.
 This one tip alone will help to transform your home into where you wanted to be.

 It’s true when you declutter this way it does take longer for you to see the big results that a heavy-duty de-cluttering project brings.
 And the fact that this takes longer may be the reason why it is so effective for so many people.

 When you do things slowly and intentionally, the change not only happens in your home but in yourself as well.
 You begin to see de-cluttering as something that is not only easy to do but fun as well.
 As your home begins to take shape, the perks of de-cluttering outweigh the overwhelm of it all.
 And if you want to declutter without being overwhelmed, gradual decluttering is absolutely the way to go.

 A little at a time, every single time, really well makes a difference and changes who you are as a person all at the same time.

-D/M PRO TIP: If you want to see the change, take a few pictures before you begin and each week take a new shot.
+D/M PRO TIP: If you want to see the change, take a few pictures before you begin and each week take a new one.
 Watching the evolution of a room is really quite amazing when you see it side-by-side.